Participating in Alzheimer's Research

-Participating in Alzheimer’s research and clinical trials is not just a way of contributing to important research, it can also offer a variety of opportunities to get introduced to new forms of testing, care, and treatment.
-There are research opportunities for many different types of people, including those who have been diagnosed, people with mild cognitive impairment (MCI), those with a family history of Alzheimer’s, or anyone who is interested in protecting their brain health.
+Participating in Alzheimer’s research and clinical trials is not only a way to contribute to science, but also an opportunity to access new types of testing, care, and treatments.
+Opportunities may be available for people with Alzheimer’s, mild cognitive impairment (MCI), a family history of the disease, or those interested in brain health.

 Bring a research partner.